 These lights signal members of the leadership team to head over and fix the problem so the employee(s) can resume production.
 The benefit is that these lights don’t interrupt the larger operation if the issue is only minor.

-And workers still have control over the process, meaning they’re still encouraged to address issues right away.
+Workers maintain control over the process and receive encouragement to address issues immediately.
 Overall, the light system is a good option for processes where individuals work separately and may have issues that won’t immediately impact the larger operation.

-Last, but not least, is the Andon board, which serves as a collective notification system and is typically found in common areas throughout the operation.
+Finally, the Andon board provides a shared visual alert across the operation and typically appears in common areas throughout the facility.
 The Andon board displays important operational information like:

 - Quality defect rates (DPMO)